Market Data Strategy and Charter

 Data is a foundation of the non-household market and key to leveraging operational efficiencies and driving evidence-based improvement; and, whilst there are a number of strategic market initiatives (outlined in our Data Insight improvement programme) related to improving the quality, flow and governance of market data, there is no single, complete, and adopted Market Data Strategy or Charter.

-To address this, we have begun working with information management consultancy Aiimi, and a select group of stakeholders (including the Digital and Data Committee and Technology Advisory Group), to develop a Charter and Market Data Strategy that is aligned to the wider purpose, vision and strategy of the market and that can enable tangible improvements in 2021/22 and beyond.
+To address this, we are working with information management consultancy Aiimi, and a select group of stakeholders (including the Digital and Data Committee and Technology Advisory Group), to develop a Charter and Market Data Strategy that is aligned to the wider purpose, vision and strategy of the market and that can enable tangible improvements in 2021/22 and beyond.

 We believe that developing and sharing a clear Charter and Market Data Strategy will drive engagement and adoption of existing and future data initiatives by clearly articulating what the market wants to achieve.
 This, in turn, will support the formalisation of clearer data ownership and robust data management standards.

-Market Data Charter
+Market Data and Information Charter

 The development of the Charter will underpin the Data Strategy and aim to: